 You want to learn about the IP industry and the various professional roles available for PhDs within it.
 This module covers…

 - IP Roles For PhDs.
-The technical expertise and synthesis skills that PhDs possess lend themselves to several upper-level IP positions.
-This module details these positions, distinguishing those that require legal accreditation and training beyond the PhD from those that do not.
+The technical expertise that PhDs possess lends themselves to several upper-level IP positions.
+This module details these positions, distinguishing those that require legal accreditation and learning beyond the PhD from those that do not.

 - Professional Lifestyle And Earning Potential.
 This module tabulates various aspects of PhD-level IP roles including educational requirements and authorized job duties.
 It also depicts the median salary individuals in these positions can expect to earn.